EValuating MARine Litter in Greece, “EVMAR” Project

 Anastasia Charitou

-Anastasia is an educator, graduated from the Department of Primary School Education, with a master degree in Environmental Education, the Aristotle University of Thessaloniki (Department of Biology in collaboration with the Department of Preschool Education).
+Anastasia is a graduate from the Department of Primary School Education, with a master degree in Environmental Education, the Aristotle University of Thessaloniki (Department of Biology in collaboration with the Department of Preschool Education).
 She has worked in the field of mainstream and special education for 4 years.

 Contact Info: